DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * Borrowing of books, audiobooks, movies, magazines, and video games
 * Access to all collections throughout the building to borrow materials
+* Study rooms for individuals or small groups
 * Access to public computers and internet
 * Scanning, printing, copying, and faxing
 * Reference assistance by phone or email is strongly encouraged